-As part of the Public Policy Institute’s focus on preventing and ending poverty, we target one of the root causes (and results) of lack of income and connectedness: substance abuse.
+As part of the Public Policy Institute’s focus on preventing and ending poverty, we target one of the root causes (and results) of lack of income and connectedness: substance misuse.

 Uniquely, we don’t offer treatment or recovery services.
-Instead, we look at the "upstream" factors that can lead to substance abuse and focus our intention there.
-In that way, we try to prevent substance abuse from ever taking hold.
+Instead, we look at the "upstream" factors that can lead to substance misuse disorders and focus our intention there.
+In that way, we try to prevent substance misuse from ever taking hold.
 We look at risk factors in neighborhoods, mass media messaging, opportunities for young people to learn and thrive, and supports for families, educators, human services professionals, and young people themselves.

 We firmly believe that prevention works.
 After all, if young people live in a safe and supportive neighborhood, understand the harms caused by substance abuse, are given the tools to make healthy decisions, and feel a sense of self-worth, dignity, and hope, their risk of becoming entangled in substance use and misuse decreases.
 Not only does prevention help individuals, but it also plays a role in promoting healthy communities, positive family relationships, and more promising futures.
 What’s more, prevention is more cost-effective (and less traumatic) than investing in recovery and treatment from substance use disorders.